openstack/mistral-specs/specs/newton/approved/mistral-custom-actions-api.rst

 Custom actions developers
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Using Custom Actions API described in this spec whereas now they can only use **mistral.actions.base** safely.
+Having to use Custom Actions API described in this spec whereas now they can only use **mistral.actions.base** safely.

 Performance Impact